Pumas' Isa guides Toulon out of Top 14 relegation zone

 Elsewhere, clubs were without 28 players away on France duty ahead of next month's Test series.

-Isa's Argentina team-mate Nicolas Sanchez is a doubt to face Les Bleus after he left the field with less than an hour played in Stade Francais' 18-9 defeat at Pau.
+The home team were helped by indiscipline as Lyon collected four yellow cards and gave away two penalty tries.

-Fly-half Sanchez walked off holding an ice patch on his shoulder after a late tackle by opposition back-rower Lekima Tagitagivalu.
+The victory lifted Montpellier past Lyon and into fourth in the table.

-Later, former New Zealand fly-half Lima Sopoaga makes his first Lyon start for the trip to Montpellier.
+Argentina's Nicolas Sanchez is a doubt to face Les Bleus after he left the field with less than an hour played in Stade Francais' 18-9 loss at Pau.

-South Africa's Cobus Reinach and Handre Pollard feature for the hosts before joining the Springboks' squad ahead of facing Wales next weekend.
+Fly-half Sanchez walked off holding an ice pack on his shoulder after a late tackle by opposition back-rower Lekima Tagitagivalu.

 © 2021 AFP